-In this article we will introduce you to the topic of Genetic Algorithms and all the necessary details for you to digest this altogether new area of expertise.
+In this article, we will introduce you to the topic of Genetic Algorithms and all the necessary details for you to digest this altogether new area of expertise.
 This will help you analyze the basics, the concepts and the terminology that is imbibed with the usage of Genetic Algorithms.
 This will also introduce you to the various crossover and mutational operators, survivor selection as well.
 The reader of the article is expected to acquire the minimum and sufficient knowledge with this reading.

 This article is aimed to target the students and researchers at the graduate / post-graduate level to get the best of the solutions available for Optimization problem quick enough.
 These cannot be solved using the traditional algorithms as they are not meant to solve by those approaches.
-The article and its content is written keeping in mind the level of readers who would not be very familiar with the fundamentals of Programming and Basic algorithms.
+The article and its content are written keeping in mind the level of readers who would not be very familiar with the fundamentals of Programming and Basic Algorithms.

 Optimization also describes the process of finding the best possible values for the input, so that the expected output values are deduced.
-The best possible values would definitely vary from problem to problem but in mathematical realm this refers to either maximizing or minimizing the objective functions by the varied versions of input parameters.
+The best possible values would definitely vary from problem to problem but in mathematical realm, this refers to either maximizing or minimizing the objective functions by the varied versions of input parameters.